zaiisao/Documentation/en/Voice/initialize_mac.md

 * [Join a Channel](../../en/Voice/join_communication_mac.md)
 * [Publish and Subscribe to Streams](../../en/Voice/publish_mac_audio.md)

-For more functions, you can refer to the following sections:
+To check the network connection or audio quality before joining a channel, you can refer to the following sections:

 * [Conduct a Last Mile Test](../../en/Voice/lastmile_ios.md)
 * [Set the Stereo/High-fidelity Audio Profile](../../en/Voice/audio_profile_mac.md)